vesaakerman/easy-validate-dans-bag/README.md

           --help                     Show help message
           --version                  Show version of this program

+    trailing arguments:
+        bag (not required)   The bag to validate

     Subcommand: run-service - Starts EASY Validate Dans Bag as a daemon that services HTTP requests --help   Show help message
     ---